Gravel road: Materials

 The gravel used consists of varying amount of crushed stone, sand, and fines.
 Fines are silt or clay particles smaller than .075 mm, which can act as a binder.
 Crushed stone, also called road metal, is used because gravel with fractured faces will stay in place better than rounded river pebbles.
 A good gravel for a gravel road will have a higher percentage of fines than gravel used as a subbase for a paved road.
 This often causes problems if a gravel road is paved without adding sand and gravel sized stone to dilute the percentage of fines.

 A gravel road is quite different from a 'gravel drive', popular as private driveways in the United Kingdom.
 This uses clean gravel consisting of uniform, rounded stones and small pebbles.

 Laterite and murram roads

 In Africa and parts of Asia and South America, laterite soils are used to build dirt roads.
 However laterite, called murram in East Africa, varies considerably in the proportion of stones (which are usually very small) to earth and sand.
 It ranges from a hard gravel to a softer earth embedded with small stones.
 Not all laterite and murram roads are therefore strictly gravel roads.
 Laterite and murram which contains a significant proportion of clay becomes very slippery when wet, and in the rainy season, it may be difficult even for four-wheel drive vehicles to avoid slipping off very cambered roads into the drainage ditches at the side of the road.
 As it dries out, such laterite can become very hard, like sun-dried bricks.
+Freshly compacted natural laterite soil is weak for road building: soaked California Bearing Ratio is usually only 5 to 15, barely enough for a subgrade.
+When the same material is dug out as coarse gravel with hard iron nodules instead, that number jumps to 30 to 90, similar to a normal road base.